min2ha/ukwa-site/content/target/35396/index.en.md

   "subject": "Zika Virus Outbreak, South America 2015-16" }

-# Public Health England: Interim algorithm for assessing pregnant women with a history of travel during pregnancy to areas with active Zika virus (ZIKV) transmission

 UK government flowchart for assessment of risks and further actions for pregnant women potentially exposed to Zika.